-Libguides are online research guides that can be found on the Library's website.
-They can create LibGuides for ANY course, subject, topic, or assignment.
+Research Guides are online research guides focused on a course, subject, topic, or assignment.
 LibGuides can be added to Canvas courses as well, so students can access them directly.
-Learn more about LibGuides here.
+A variety of Faculty Support Guides here.

 Faculty Support

 The Library provides assistance in faculty professional research needs and in verifying resource availability for class assignments.
 The Library can also help search for Affordable and Open Educational Resources (AOER) for faculty courses.